Wake homing: Advantages and disadvantages

 The system is difficult to jam, but it can be distracted by other ships crossing the wake.
 In 2013, the US Navy tested prototypes of a system known as the Countermeasure Anti-Torpedo (CAT), which had been designed to intercept and destroy the incoming torpedo.
 Deployment of the system did not proceed as planned due to performance issues.

 The main disadvantage of wake homing is that the course taken to the target is not direct and may be far from optimal, as it mimics the target's own trajectory from the point of wake's interception onward.
 As the torpedo's remaining distance always increases hand-in-hand with the distance made by the vessel itself, this necessitates the torpedoes to have a significantly higher speed and longer range than normal.

 Also, being an active method, sonar wake homing gives up the torpedo position.
 This is why it is usually supplemented by passive methods, such as thermal and refractometric wake detection.
 Thermal wake detection centers on locating changes in water temperature in the ship's wake.
-Refractometric detection senses minute changes in the water's refraction index due to cavitation bubbles and such.
+Refractometric detection senses minute changes in the water's refraction index due to air bubbles and such.